The Biggest Risk Factors for Animal Bites

 “Liability of owner regardless of viciousness of dog – The owner of any dog which shall bite person while such person is on or in a public place, or lawfully on or in a private place, including the property of the owner of the dog, shall be liable for such damages as may be suffered by the person bitten, regardless of the former viciousness of such dog or the owner’s knowledge of such viciousness.”

-For the purpose of this section, a person is lawfully upon the private property of such owner when he is on the property in the performance of any duty imposed upon him by the laws of this state or the laws or postal regulations of the United States, or when he is on such property upon the invitation, express or implied, of the owner thereof.
+For the purpose of this section, a person is lawfully upon the private property of such owner when he is on the property in the performance of any duty that laws of this state imposed upon him.
+Or, the laws or postal regulations of the United States, or when he is on such property upon the invitation, express or implied, of the owner thereof.

-What this means is that dog owners are liable for any injuries caused by a dog bite, regardless of the amount of care a dog owner takes to control the dog and regardless of whether the dog had ever bitten anyone previously.
+What this means is that dog owners are liable for any injuries a dog bite causes.
+This is regardless of the amount of care a dog owner takes to control the dog.
+And, regardless of whether the dog had ever bitten anyone previously.

 To prove an animal bite lawsuit an injured victim must prove only that the defendant owned the dog, that the dog bit the plaintiff, and that the plaintiff was in a public place or lawfully on the owner’s property.
 Even trespassing is no defense to a dog bite unless the trespasser had a criminal intent while on the dog owner’s property.